-I certify that I have audited the financial statements of Betsi Cadwaladr University Health Board (the Health Board) for the year ended 31 March 2023 under Section 61 of the Public Audit (Wales) Act 2004.
+I certify that I have audited the financial statements of Betsi Cadwaladr University Local Health Board for the year ended 31st March 2022 under Section 61 of the Public Audit (Wales) Act 2004.
 These comprise the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Cash Flow Statement and Statement of Changes in Taxpayers' Equity and related notes, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by HM Treasury's Financial Reporting Manual.

-In my opinion, in all material respects, except for the possible effects of the matters described in the basis for qualified opinion on the financial statements section below, the financial statements:
+In my opinion, except for the possible effects of the matters described in the basis for qualified opinion on the financial statements section below, the financial statements:

-- give a true and fair view of the state of affairs of Betsi Cadwaladr University Health Board as at 31 March 2023 and of its surplus for the year then ended; - have been properly prepared in accordance with UK adopted international accounting standards as interpreted and adapted by HM Treasury's Financial Reporting Manual; and - have been properly prepared in accordance with the National Health Service (Wales) Act 2006 and directions made there under by Welsh Ministers.
+- give a true and fair view of the state of affairs of Betsi Cadwaladr University Local Health Board as at 31st March 2022 and of its net operating costs for the year then ended; - have been properly prepared in accordance with UK adopted international accounting standards as interpreted and adapted by HM Treasury's Financial Reporting Manual; and - have been properly prepared in accordance with the National Health Service (Wales) Act 2006 and directions made there under by Welsh Ministers.